Tokyo – Mt. Fuji – Hakone – Kanazawa – Takayama – Shirakawa-go – Kyoto – Nara – Osaka – Busan – Gyeongju – Seoul

 Transfer to Kansai Airport or Osaka Itami International airport for mid-day flight to Busan (1hr 30min).
 Meet the local guide and transfer to the hotel.

 Busan is Korea’s second largest city.
 Bursting with mountains and beaches, hot springs and seafood, South Korea’s second-largest city is a rollicking port town with tonnes to offer.

 Tonight we enjoy a delicious Korean seafood hotpot dinner.

 Following breakfast we drive 100 kilometres northeast to Gyeongju.
-After dropping off bags at the hotel, we driver another 16km northbound to Yangdong Folk Village – a UNESCO World Heritage site from the Joseon Dynasty (1392-1897).
+We visit Tongdosa Temple and Yangdong Folk Village – a UNESCO World Heritage site from the Joseon Dynasty (1392-1897).

 Gyeongju is a city on South Korea’s southeast coast.
 It was the capital of the 1,000-year-long Silla dynasty and is known for its extensive historical remains.

 We begin the morning sightseeing at Bulguksa Temple.
 Inscribed by the UNESCO in 1995 as a World Heritage Site, the Buddhist temple, first founded in the 8th-century, features twin stone pagodas, a series of wooden staircases and a large bronze Buddha.
 We then proceed to the nearby Seokguram Grotto, which houses a towering seated Buddha and offers panoramic views of the sun rising over the Sea of Japan.

 We spend the afternoon exploring Tumuli Park, Cheonmachong, the National Gyeongju Museum and Anapji Pond.